natcap/invest.users-guide/source/getting_started.rst

 + **Uninstall_<version>.exe**, which will uninstall InVEST.
 + **Updates_InVEST_<version>.txt**, lists of all of the updates included in each new version.

-Additionally, shortcuts for all InVEST standalone applications will be added to your Windows start menu under *All Programs -> InVEST +VERSION+*
+Additionally, shortcuts for all InVEST standalone applications will be added to your Windows start menu under *All Programs -> InVEST |version|*

 Standalone InVEST Tools
 -----------------------

 All but one of the InVEST models run on an entirely open-source platform, where historically the toolset was a collection of ArcGIS scripts.
 The new interface does not require ArcGIS and the results can be explored with any GIS tool including `ArcGIS <https://www.arcgis.com/>`_, `QGIS <http://qgis.org>`_, and others.
-As of InVEST 2.3.0, the toolset has had standalone versions of the models available from the Windows start menu after installation, under *All Programs -> InVEST +VERSION+*.
+As of InVEST 2.3.0, the toolset has had standalone versions of the models available from the Windows start menu after installation, under *All Programs -> InVEST |version|*.
 Standalone versions are currently available for all models except Coastal Protection.
 The ArcGIS versions of all other models are no longer supported.

 ** *The following directions apply only to the remaining ArcGIS model, Coastal Protection. **